List of Lost Girl characters: Dr. Lauren Lewis

 At the start of Season 5, Bo and Lauren have remained good friends, putting behind their previous tensions.
 In Big in Japan, when Bo felt that she was alone, following Kenzi's departure, Lauren was among those who reassured Bo that she would never be alone, because she stole her heart.
-In Here Comes the Night, Bo and Lauren made love again since their breakup in Season 3.
+In Here Comes the Night, Bo and Lauren had sex again since their breakup in Season 3.
 They were seen by Tamsin, who had initiated a sexual relationship with Bo and thought the two were now "girlfriends".
 When Bo realized their 'friends with benefits' had been misunderstood she told Tamsin that she did love her, but not in a romantic way.
 In "End of Faes", Tamsin told Bo that it didn't matter where her body was, because her heart will always be with Lauren; that she and Lauren will always be a couple, even when they were not.
 Afterwards, Bo stopped Lauren to talk about what happened between them the day before and told her, "There's always going to be a reason for us not to be together.
 And I don't want to put this off any longer."
 Bewildered, Lauren simply says, "Oh, boy."
 Bo asks, "'Oh, boy', no. Or 'Oh, boy', yes?"
 Tamsin later told Lauren, "I entered the game and I lost.
 That's life.
 The best woman won.
 I'm over it.
 You should be, too." — letting Lauren know that she and Bo should get back together.
 Later, Bo, Lauren and Dyson are searching for Mark, Dyson's son.
 Bo had to leave to find Iris, one of the Ancient Fae, while Lauren and Dyson searched for Mark, but before they went different ways, Lauren told Bo, "Oh, boy, yes"; letting her know that she, too, wanted to resume their relationship.